-The stereotypical ideas about Spain and the Spanish are a case in point.
-They go back to various sources; among others, they can be traced back to the impressions gained by English, French and German travellers to 19th-century Spain.
-In their travel reports, they highlighted “exotic” cultural phenomena, such as flamenco dancing, the Seville Fair and bullfighting.
-These aspects often refer to Andalusia but are portrayed as if they were representative of the whole country without taking into account its diversity.
-In addition, biased media coverage, tourist campaigns and the superficial experiences had by tourists during their holidays play an important role in the formation of stereotypes.
-According to the Informe proyecto marca de España (2003), Spanish people stand out regarding the expressive and ‘warm’ aspects of life (emotion, vitality, leisure), but not the instrumental or ‘cold’ aspects (efficiency, discipline, work).
-Spain is seen as a good place to spend one’s holidays, but less so as a place to work and do business.
-A common questionable idea about the Spanish is therefore that partying and enjoying oneself take centre stage in their lives while work commitments are neglected.
-Another important source of stereotypes are cultural products, such as the films made by Spanish directors Carlos Saura and Pedro Almodovar, or the point of view presented by foreign directors, such as Woody Allen’s Vicky Cristina Barcelona.
+Stereotypes about Spain and the Spanish are a case in point.
+They can be traced back to various sources, including the impressions of English, French and German travellers to Spain in the 19th century.
+In their travel accounts, they highlighted 'exotic' cultural phenomena such as flamenco dancing, the Seville Fair and bullfighting.
+These aspects are often related to Andalusia, but are presented as representative of the country as a whole, without taking into account its diversity.
+In addition, biased media coverage, tourist campaigns and the superficial experiences of tourists during their holidays play an important role in the formation of stereotypes.
+According to the Informe proyecto marca de España (2003), Spaniards stand out for the expressive and 'warm' aspects of life (emotion, vitality, leisure), but not for the instrumental or 'cold' aspects (efficiency, discipline, work).
+Spain is seen as a good place for holidays, but less so as a place to work and do business.
+A common and questionable image of Spaniards is therefore that partying and having fun are at the centre of their lives, to the detriment of work commitments.
+Another important source of stereotypes are cultural products, such as the films of Spanish directors Carlos Saura and Pedro Almodovar, or the point of view of foreign directors, such as Woody Allen's Vicky Cristina Barcelona.
 Spanish and even Latin American pop artists, who are often associated with Spanish culture, also tend to reinforce stereotypical images.

-Cultural stereotypes are sometimes used in advertising, particularly tourism and food commercials, to create a positive association between a product and its country or region of origin.
+Cultural stereotypes are sometimes used in advertising, especially tourism and food advertising, to create a positive association between a product and its country or region of origin.
 These can be auto-stereotypes (an opinion a group has about itself) or hetero-stereotypes (ideas and prejudices used to define other groups).
-In some earlier campaigns, the Catalonia-based sparkling wine producer Freixenet exploited Spanish stereotypes in its commercials aimed at foreign consumers.
-For its current campaigns, Freixenet has devised a global advertising strategy that highlights the brand's Mediterranean heritage and conveys the image of “Mediterranean spontaneity and joy”.
+In some previous campaigns, the Catalan sparkling wine producer Freixenet exploited Spanish stereotypes in its adverts aimed at foreign consumers.
+For its current campaigns, Freixenet has developed a global advertising strategy that highlights the brand's Mediterranean heritage and conveys an image of "Mediterranean spontaneity and joy".

-One of Freixenet’s earlier commercials aimed at German consumers that exploited cultural stereotypes is “Der magische Blick” (The Magic Glance).
-It is set in the Mediterranean atmosphere of a historical town centre.
+One of Freixenet’s earlier commercials aimed at German consumers playing on cultural stereotypes is "Der magische Blick" (The Magic Glance).
+It is set in the Mediterranean atmosphere of a historic city centre.
 Dramatic Spanish guitar music accompanies the scenes.
-In the opening scene, stampeding horses enter a kind of arena surrounded by beautiful buildings.
-They are restrained by two dark-haired men.
-The scene is reminiscent of a bullfight or a bull run although there are no bulls.
-Bullfighting is one of the key associations made with the Spanish culture but is regarded negatively in Germany and, for this reason, the advertisers probably chose not to show it.
+In the opening scene, galloping horses enter a sort of arena surrounded by beautiful buildings.
+They are held back by two dark-haired men.
+The scene is reminiscent of a bullfight or running of the bulls, although there are no bulls.
+Bullfighting is one of the most important associations with Spanish culture, but is viewed negatively in Germany, which is probably why the advertisers decided not to show it.
 In a later scene, one of the men exchanges glances with a brunette woman.
-An animated rose tattoo symbolizes their passion, an association frequently made with Spanish people, which leads to the end of the commercial that concludes with the slogan “the beginning of passion”.
+An animated rose tattoo symbolises their passion, an association often made with Spaniards, which leads to the end of the advert, which concludes with the slogan "the beginning of passion".

 The commercial can be used for a classroom activity about stereotypes.
-Before watching the commercial, the learners’ can be asked to talk about their stereotypes about Spanish people.
-After viewing the commercial, the following questions can be discussed:
+Before watching the commercial, students can be asked to talk about their stereotypes about Spanish people.
+After watching the advertisement, the following questions can be discussed:

 What do you think of the commercial?